ankitshah009/AVSD-DSTC10_baseline/README.md

 ### Audio-Visual Scene-Aware Dialog and Reasoning using Audio-Visual Transformers with Joint Student-Teacher Learning

-    @article{shah2021audio,
+    @inproceedings{shah2022audio,
-            title={Audio-Visual Scene-Aware Dialog and Reasoning using Audio-Visual Transformers with Joint Student-Teacher Learning}, author={Shah, Ankit P and Geng, Shijie and Gao, Peng and Cherian, Anoop and Hori, Takaaki and Marks, Tim K and Roux, Jonathan Le and Hori, Chiori}, journal={arXiv preprint arXiv:2110.06894},
+        title={Audio-Visual Scene-Aware Dialog and Reasoning Using Audio-Visual Transformers with Joint Student-Teacher Learning}, author={Shah, Ankit and Geng, Shijie and Gao, Peng and Cherian, Anoop and Hori, Takaaki and Marks, Tim K and Le Roux, Jonathan and Hori, Chiori}, booktitle={ICASSP 2022-2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, pages={7732--7736},
-            year={2021}
+        year={2022},
+        organization={IEEE}
     }